 Unlike today when Kololi is one of the best sources of tourist attraction, it has ever been a very silent resort back in the days.
 It is situated just some kilometers before the coast.
 In the 1970’s, this place was really hidden out and so un heard of but as we talk it is a very charming and lively spot one would wish check out.
-During the months of October and April it usually so busy because they are the tourist months in Gambia.
+During the months of October and April it usually so busy because they are the

 Street lights where put in place after a very long process.
 Routes along the coastal high way had suffered long time darkness up to 2006.
 They so this as a very great achievement.